Hawaii Drunk Driving Laws

 What is Hawaii’s Liquor Control Statute?

 This statute imposes a duty on tavern keepers to refrain from serving alcohol to minors and to intoxicated persons.
-This statute allows a person injured by a tavern customer as a result of intoxication to recover money damages from the tavern that provided the liquor to the minor or to the intoxicated person.
+Hawaii common law allows a person injured by a tavern customer as a result of intoxication to recover money damages from the tavern that provided the liquor to the minor or to the intoxicated person.
+The intoxicated person may not recover damages.

 Criminal Penalty for Promoting Liquor to a Minor

 Under Hawaii law, it is a petty misdemeanor for a person, including a licensed drinking establishment, to sell or give alcohol to anyone under 21.
-A violation of this law subjects the offender to a term of imprisonment of up to 30 days.
+A violation of this law subjects the offender to a term of imprisonment of up to one year.

 Need more information on state laws?
 Learn more about the laws where you live.